GPlates/GPlates/doc-python-api/pygplates_installation.rst

 Installing Python
 -----------------

-In other to execute Python source code in an :ref:`external <pygplates_introduction_external>` Python interpreter you will need a Python installation.
+In order to execute Python source code in an :ref:`external <pygplates_introduction_external>` Python interpreter you will need a Python installation.
 MacOS X typically comes with a Python installation.
 However for Windows you will need to install Python.